logo ninjaRemap

 What is Boot ECU Tuning?

-Boot tuning (also called Bootmode tuning) is the most advanced method of ECU flashing.
-It is used when an ECU cannot be read or written via OBD or Bench tuning due to manufacturer restrictions or internal security measures.
-This method involves opening the ECU case and connecting directly to the processor or memory chip.
+Boot tuning (also called Bootmode tuning) is the most advanced method of ECU flashing ( in this method you have to connect device to ECU Board).
+It is used when an ECU cannot be read or written via OBD or Bench ( Pinout sockets) tuning due to manufacturer restrictions or internal security measures.
+This method involves opening the ECU case and connecting directly to the processor or memory chip via BDM or Soldering wire to board .

 Kess3 Boot ECU Tuning